 What Wearable Technologies are Important for the Elderly, and Why?

-The great graphic above (click here for the original where you can click on each sector for additional information), from the British company Beecham Research, shows the wide range of applications and functions of wearable technology.
+The excellent graphic above (click here for the original where you can click on each sector for additional information), from the British company Beecham Research.
+It shows the broad range of applications and functions of wearable technology.

 The Past and Future of Wearable Technologies for the Elderly